Executive Management Committee Members 2024/2025

 Kaday Conteh is the current President of the Society of African Australian Lawyers Inc and co-founder of the organisation.

 She is a dual qualified UK/ Australia practitioner with a broad background in commercial property.
-She currently works as a Special Counsel at Hamilton Locke where she specialises in energy real estate, assisting renewable energy projects to secure land tenure and access rights for the construction and development of renewable energy facilities and infrastructure across Australia – encompassing wind, solar, BESS and a range of hybrid facilities.
+She currently works as a Special Counsel at Hamilton Locke where she specialises in energy real estate, assisting developers and investors to secure land tenure and access rights for the construction and development of renewable energy projects and infrastructure across Australia – encompassing wind, solar, BESS and a range of hybrid facilities.

 She is a dual qualified UK/ Australia practitioner with a broad background in commercial property.
-She currently works as a Special Counsel at Hamilton Locke where she specialises in energy real estate, assisting renewable energy projects to secure land tenure and access rights for the construction and development of renewable energy facilities and infrastructure across Australia – encompassing wind, solar, BESS and a range of hybrid facilities.
+She currently works as a Special Counsel at Hamilton Locke where she specialises in energy real estate, assisting developers and investors to secure land tenure and access rights for the construction and development of renewable energy projects and infrastructure across Australia – encompassing wind, solar, BESS and a range of hybrid facilities.

 Ebenezer Assibey-Bonsu